subsetpark/subsetpark/posts/elixir.md

 My memory of José's reply was something like, "that's a bit reductionist;
 there's also macros."
-I was embarrassed, not only because I didn't know that José was going to see my response, but because I didn't even know there *were* macros in Elixir.[^zulip] It's telling that this is my memory, because on looking back it's not actually what José said.
+I was embarrassed, not only because I didn't know that José was going to see my response, but because I didn't even know there *were* macros in Elixir.[^zulip]

+In fact, it's telling that this is my memory, because on looking back it's not actually what José said.
 I won't quote him directly, but I don't think it's breaking too many confidences to give a brief rundown of the features that José cited as distinct (aside from macros), as of early 2015, from Erlang:

 - lazy collections;
 - more robust structured data (structs);
 - better tooling, incl. testing frameworks and Mix

-This is telling because at the time I thought, "well, sure, macros;
+This is telling because I remember thinking, "well, sure, macros;
 but Erlang has parse transforms (not that I know how to use them) and macros are weird and shouldn't be used that much anyway."
 I wasn't a macro guy and, in fact, still am not.
 I don't use macros that much